 We stay Overweight equities and expect it to outperform other traditional assets.
-A likely recovery in domestic growth and earnings, easing financial conditions, better valuations relative to bonds, robust domestic investor flows are key drivers supporting are positive view.
+A likely recovery in domestic growth and earnings, easing financial conditions, better valuations relative to bonds amid low foreign investor positioning and robust domestic investor flows are key drivers supporting are positive view on equities.
 We expect volatility to stay elevated in the near-term as investors asses the economic and earnings impact of US reciprocal trade tariffs.
 Within equities, we are overweight large-cap equities given higher margin of safety in terms of earnings and valuations.
-We close our India Small-cap equities opportunistic idea, given weak Q4 FY2025 earnings delivery, downgrade risk to FY 2026 earnings estimates and stretched valuations.
-In our sector strategy, we upgrade Healthcare to Overweight and downgrade Information technology to an Underweight.